Ah, the beaches in Greenwich CT:

 Calf Pasture Beach

-Located in Norwalk, Calf Pasture Beach offers a picturesque shoreline complete with blue waters, soft sand, and coastal views.
-Recreational opportunities abound here!
+Located in Norwalk, Calf Pasture Beach offers a picturesque shoreline.
+Blue waters, soft sand, and coastal views complete the picture.
+Recreational opportunities abound here.
 Visitors can play volleyball, basketball, or baseball.
 There’s plenty to do on Calf Pasture Beach, but we recommend simply relaxing and enjoying the view!

 Sherwood Island State Park

-Covering 238 acres of beach, wetlands, and woodlands, Sherwood Island is Connecticut’s oldest state park.
-This beautiful spot offers tons of opportunities for fun in nature!
-Fishing is allowed anywhere on the shoreline outside of swimming areas, and a shaded picnic grove is a perfect place to have a bite to eat.
+Covering 238 acres of beach, wetlands, and woodlands, Sherwood Island State Park is the oldest of Connecticut’s state parks.
+This beautiful spot offers plenty of fun outdoorsy things to do in Westport, CT.
+Fishers may ply the sea anywhere on the shoreline outside of swimming areas, and a shaded picnic grove is a perfect place to have a bite to eat.
 If you plan on going for a swim, be sure to wear water shoes to protect your feet from sharp shells and rocks.

 Public Beaches in Rye, NY